monad-developers/protocols/README.md

 ## Categories
 The list of choices for the `category` field appears in `categories.json` and is also listed below.
 For mental clarity, categories are organized by top-level sectors.

-Generally protocols will choose one category, however more than one is permissible, in which case list the the primary category first.
+Generally protocols will choose one category, however more than one is permissible, in which case list the primary category first.

 - AI
   * AI::Agent Launchpad